reepay/reepay-checkout-demo-app-react-native/README.md

 ## Usage

 1. Generate Private API Key from your Reepay account.
-2. Add the Private API Key Globals.ts or in the app.
+2. Add the Private API Key to Globals.ts or in the app.
-3. Add an unique identifier for your Order Handle.
+3. (Optional) Add an unique identifier for your Order and/or Customer handle.
 4. Generate a charge session.
-5. Create Reepay checkout in a webview.
+5. Create Reepay checkout in the webview.
 6. Accept or Cancel the checkout.

 #### Accept flow